pyapp-kit/magicgui/docs/index.md

 ## configuration and advanced usage

-The `@magicgui` decorator takes a number of options that allow you to configure the GUI and it's behavior...
-More on that soon!
+The `@magicgui` decorator takes a number of options that allow you to configure the GUI and it's behavior.
+See [configuration](configuration.md) for more information.